Sun Correspondences

 Natural landscapes associated with the Sun are those with strong heat like deserts and jungles.

-Flora include almond trees, aloe, angelica, ash trees, bay trees, blueweed, celandine, eye-bright, golden and bright yellow flowers, frankincense, grapefruit trees, helianthus, heliotrope, hornwort, hyacinth, juniper, lemon trees, marigolds, mistletoe, olive trees, orange trees, passion flowers, peonies, pimpernel, poppies, rosemary, rue, saffron, St. John’s wort, sundew, sunflowers, trefoil, vines, walnut trees, wild mustard, and yellow lilies.
+Flora include almond trees, aloe, ash trees, bay trees, blueweed, celandine, eye-bright, golden and bright yellow flowers, frankincense, grapefruit trees, helianthus, heliotrope, hornwort, hyacinth, juniper, lemon trees, marigolds, mistletoe, olive trees, orange trees, passion flowers, peonies, pimpernel, poppies, rosemary, rue, saffron, St. John’s wort, sundew, sunflowers, trefoil, vines, walnut trees, wild mustard, and yellow lilies.

 Faunas include large felines—cougars, lions, tigers—as well as peacocks.